Google Takes Blame For Internet Disruption Across Japan

 Multihoming.
 I'd imagine Google provides transit service, but only for their own IP blocks.
 Each Google datacenter almost certainly has multiple Internet connections to the world.
 As a result, they have multiple netblocks provided by multiple ISPs.

-If, through some unlucky DNS accident, a client on ISP A looks up google.com and gets an IP addres
+If, through some unlucky DNS accident, a client on ISP A looks up google.com and gets an IP address provided by ISP B, it would take many more hops to reach that server via public Internet routes than by sending traffic to that datacenter's nearest router (on ISP A) and asking that router to forward traffic through the datacenter to the other set of IPs.

 BGP routing has no authority mechanism.
 Anyone can publish any route.
 This is not [bgpmon.net] the [bgpmon.net] first [networkworld.com] time [pcworld.com] this has happened, nor will it be the last.